Looking to apply for our Global’s Make Some Noise funding? Here’s a selection of frequently asked questions to help with any queries you may have.

 Can I apply again if I have been unsuccessful?

 You can submit another Expression of Interest the next time our application process opens.
-We would encourage you to think about any feedback you have received if you were invited to Stage 2 of our applications previously, and always double check your current eligibility to make sure you still qualify to be considered for support.
+We would encourage you to think about any feedback you have received if you were invited to Stage 2 of our applications previously.

 When will funding be available?